gangdong/gangdong.github.io/_posts/2021-04-05-Blog-travisci.markdown

 ssh-add blog_id_rsa
 {% endhighlight %}

-After generated the encrypted key leave it into your repo and don't forget **remove your private key** before you commit!
+After generated the encrypted key leave it into your repo and do not forget `REMOVE YOUR PRIVATE KEY` before you commit!

 #### PATs